- Superlative warranty

 In addition to being the most capable and versatile vehicles on sale, they’re also the most customizable and diverse.

-The 2018 Nissan Titan is proof.
+The 2018 Nissan Titan aims for that—and falls short.
 Available in full-size Titan configuration, or nearly heavy-duty Titan XD trim, the Titan is available with three cabs, two powertrains, in five trims, with numerous options along the way.
 Rivals go even further.

 That’s why we rate the Titan at a 5.5 overall.
 It was never going to do well in fuel economy and safety, but the Titan is all the truck we need—although some will still want more—and it’s not as refined as many in its class.
 Its gas and diesel engines keep pace with the 80-percenters, but stop short of superlatives that others provide.
 Compared to other full-sizers, it’s a step behind.
 The Nissan wins one contest: its warranty is unmatched by rivals.
 (Read more about how we rate cars.)